There are six important points to be aware of when you are making your choice:

 Whichever device you have implanted, you can only use their external equipment.
 Manufacturers work hard to produce exciting and innovative developments in their products and have different accessories available.
 Not all the options and accessories come as standard so you will need to check the ‘What’s in the kit’ pages to see what you get and what you might have to buy separately.

 There are different fitting methods for bone conduction hearing device (BCHD).
-The fitting may be non-surgical fitting with a softband or headband.
-Surgical fittings may be a direct connection between the internal implanted fixture and the external processor or the external processor can be held on with a magnet.
+The fitting may be non-surgical fitting with a softband or with an adhesive pad.
+Surgical fittings may have a direct connection between the internal implanted fixture and the external processor or it may have a surgically implanted part and the external processor is held on by a magnet.
 Depending on the nature and degree of your hearing loss you may be offered one or more types of fitting for your BCHD.